sharpcoding/key-value-state-container/README.md

 type State = {
   /**
-   * Current filter applied to the list of tasks
+   * Current filter applied to the Working Tasks Screen
+   * making the `workingTasks` list.
    * If `undefined` then no filter is applied
    */
   filter?: Filter;